The Best Jam for Charcuterie Board and How to Pair Them

 A charcuterie board is an assembly of different types of soft and hard cheeses, breads, fresh fruits, deli meats, and other assortments.
 Jam provides not only a great splash of color, but also enhances the different items on the cheese board.
 You can use spicy jams with fresh cheese, some thick savory jams for cream cheese, or sweet jams with bread and aged cheese.

 Jams add diversity to your other food items like deli meat, and you can enjoy the same items with different tastes on cheese boards.
+Some popular jams like fig, apricot, or cherry jams can compliment different cheese pairings and other food items.
+For those seeking a charcuterie without pork, incorporating diverse jams can also ensure that every guest finds something delicious to savor.

 jam for charcuterie board top view of breads meats and jams in a small bowl